For engineering firms

 How I work

-When the engagement ends, you own the tool, the code, and the skill to keep building.
+When the engagement ends, you own the tool, the code, and the patterns behind it.
+Your team has a working system and a clearer path for maintaining, improving, and building the next one.
 No vendor lock-in.
 No black box.

 The industry